 It’s hard to find a symbol to use that nobody else hasn’t used already.
 Whether it’s related to your product or not, it can limit what people immediately perceive about the nature of your business.
 Or worse, they can get it wrong altogether.

 In terms of design, it’s also easier to place on products and on paper.
-Which is why most professional businesses prefer it as well.
+This is why most professional businesses prefer tax preparation services in California, visit davidyorkstaxservice.com/ for more info.
 Consul with a graphic designer to see how your wordmark will look on different surfaces.
 More often than not, it’s much more eye-catching than a symbol.

 3. Easier to make